garrandall/popular-music-data/tracks/the-sound-of-silence-peaches-herb.md

 Yes, they did and echoed (echoed)
 In the well, well, well of silence

-Ooh, the sound of silence
+Oh, the sound of silence
-Ooh, the sound of silence
+Oh, the sound of silence

 And the people bowed and prayed
 To the neon god they made